Friday 1 September

 Social success is important for all learners and our schools are social places.
 This session will examine strategies that all teachers can use to help teach and support the development of social skills.
 NESTS will use case studies from successful interventions to illustrate the effectiveness of both scripted social supports and the Circle of Friends program for the ASD learner.

-Yellow Ladybugs, the first national social program run by volunteers to help autistic girls meet others sharing a similar journey.
-Katie Koullis, founder and mother of two autistic daughters will discuss the inspirational journey of creating this program, the impact it has made on the community and the exciting plans she has for the future, to help create a better world for autistic girls and women.
+Yellow Ladybugs, the first national social program run by volunteers, helps autistic girls meet others sharing a similar journey.
+Bel & Sarah will discuss the inspirational journey of creating this Yellow LadyBugs program, the impact it has made on the community and the exciting plans the foundation has for the future, to help create a better world for autistic girls and women.